Regions & Size

 An ideal beachside holiday spot only seven minutes from Penneshaw, Baudin Beach provides a quiet holiday location with a beach, small jetty and beautiful panoramic views over Eastern Cove towards American River.
 The quintessential beach holiday location, Island Beach boasts stunning turquoise waters and rows of spectacular homes.
 It is well known for local wildlife such as wallabies and goannas and is a famous fishing spot for King George Whiting.

-Highlights: Cape Willoughby Lighthouse Tours • Winery Cellar Doors - Dudley Wines, False Cape and Sunset Winery • Art Galleries • Penneshaw Penguin Centre • Penneshaw Farmers Market • Fishing • Public Skate Park • Antechamber Bay • SeaLink Ferry Terminal • Kangaroo Island Ocean Safari • Dudley Peninsula Scenic and Wine Tour
+Highlights: Cape Willoughby Lighthouse Tours • Winery Cellar Doors - Dudley Wines, Sunset Food & Wine • Art Galleries • Penneshaw Penguin Centre • Penneshaw Farmers Market • Fishing • Public Skate Park • Antechamber Bay • SeaLink Ferry Terminal • Kangaroo Island Ocean Safari • Dudley Peninsula Scenic and Wine Tour

 American River is a quiet, friendly fishing village nestled on a hillside on native bushland.
-You have a great selection of accommodation to choose from including the Mercure Kangaroo Island Lodge, The Terraces, Island Coastal Units and House, Ulonga Lodge and Wanderers Rest of Kangaroo Island.
+You have a great selection of accommodation to choose from including the Mercure Kangaroo Island Lodge, The Terraces, Longview Lodge, Ulonga Seaviews, Kangaroo Island Coastal Units and Wanderers Rest of Kangaroo Island.

 American River is a bird-watching paradise and a great place to try local fresh oysters from The Oyster Farm Shop while enjoying the views over Eastern Cove.
 There’s an impressive stretch of coastline around this area including the spectacular Pennington Bay, a photographer’s dream and a very popular place for fishing and surfing.
 There are plenty of scenic walks around and exploring American River by foot can be a rewarding way to see this region.